kaazing/gateway/doc/admin-reference/r_conf_service.md

 </td>
 <td>
-Specifies how much time ${the.gateway} waits after responding to an HTTP or HTTPS request and receiving a subsequent request (see [http.keepalive.timeout](#keepalive)).
+Specifies how much time the Gateway waits after responding to an HTTP or HTTPS request and receiving a subsequent request (see [http.keepalive.timeout](#keepalive)).
 </td>
 </tr>
 <tr>